rimutaka/posts/lambda-url-with-cloudfront/readme.md

 This section contains examples of HTTP headers exchanged between the web browser, AWS and the lambda function to help us understand how different configuration options affect the headers.

-### A basic Lambda URL request/response example, no CORS
+### Lambda URL request/response example without CORS protocol

 1. Enable public access to your lambda function URL as explained earlier
 2. Do not enable CORS settings